 Cluster in Manaus as part of the larger economic development planning of

 the Brazilian Ministry of Development, Industry and Foreign Trade.
+Education Mr. Valenzuela attended the Superior School of Telecommunications (ITEC)

 in Bogota, Colombia and the Federal University of the Amazon, Manaus, Brazil.